Esteban Huertas

 Esteban Huertas López (1876–1943) was a Colombian and later Panamanian military commander.

-He was born in Boyacá, Colombia.
-When he was 8 years old he ran away from home to join the army.
+He was a member of Panama's Conservative Party.

+Biography

+He was born in Úmbita in Boyacá, Colombia on 28 May 1876.
+His parents were Fulgencio Huertas and Sagrario López.
+They wanted him to become a priest, but Huertas did not, so he ran away from home when he was 8 years old.
+He joined the Colombian army in 1885, at age 9.
+He arrived in Panama in 1890, at the age of 14.

 Fighting in the civil war, he won many medals.
 In 1900 he lost his left arm when he fired a cannon.
 It was replaced by a wooden prosthesis.
 In 1902 he was promoted to the rank of general.
 Manuel Amador Guerrero managed to get Huertas on his side by spreading rumours that he would lose his title and be sent to the dangerous inlands of Colombia.
 In 1903 he took part in the revolution that led Panama to independence.

-On October 28, 1904 Huertas demanded two ministers from Amador's conservative cabinet resign.
-Fearing a coup, Amador disbanded the army and Huertas had to resign.
-Huertas died in Panama City in 1943.
+In 1903, after independence, Huertas became the commander of the Panamanian army, which at the time consisted of 250 men.
+On October 28, 1904, with support from the Liberal Party, Huertas demanded two ministers from Amador's conservative cabinet resign.
+Fearing a coup, and with the support of U.S. ambassador John Barrett, Amador disbanded the army and Huertas had to resign.
+This damaged Huertas's public image, and he retired, never returning to public life.

-Appearance in fiction
+Huertas was married and had a son.
+He died in Hospital Santo Tomás in Panama City after a brief illness on 31 July 1943.
+He was given a state funeral the following day, and a state of national mourning was proclaimed.